ruby/rubyspec.github.io/guards.markdown

 ### Overview

-The RubySpec project intends to provide a complete specification of the Ruby language and its libraries.
+The ruby/spec project intends to provide a complete specification of the Ruby language and its libraries.
 There is a single _standard_ implementation of Ruby.
 The _standard_ includes the stable, released versions available from
 <http://ruby-lang.org>.
 At present, the _standard_ is 1.8.6, 1.8.7, and 1.9.2.
 Collectively, the _standard_ is often referred to as MatzRuby or MRI.

-The challenge for RubySpec is to correctly spec the different behaviors across versions, platforms, and implementations.
-To do this, the RubySpecs depend on _guards_ provided by MSpec.
+The challenge for ruby/spec is to correctly spec the different behaviors across versions, platforms, and implementations.
+To do this, ruby/spec depends on _guards_ provided by MSpec.
 Guards are methods that may or may not take arguments and operate by yielding to a block if certain conditions are true.
 If the conditions for the guard are not true, the guard method does not yield to the block and the specs contained in the block are not run.

 The guards serve two functions: 1) controlling which specs are run; 2) documenting the specs.
-The documentation function of the guards is as important for RubySpec as controlling which specs are run.
+The documentation function of the guards is as important for ruby/spec as controlling which specs are run.
 Additionally, the guard structure itself was chosen to be visually and conceptually similar to the <code>describe/it</code> blocks in the specs.